kohanlee1995/MHCfovea/README.md

     Output directory contains:
     1. prediction.csv: with new column "score" for specific mode or [allele] for general mode
-    2. interpretation: a directory contains interpretation figures of each allele with more than 10 positive predictions
+    2. interpretation: a directory contains interpretation figures of each allele
     3. metrics.json: all and allele-specific metrics (AUC, AUC0.1, AP, PPV); column "bind" as benchmark is required

 positional arguments:
   input              The input file output_dir         The output directory

 optional arguments:
-  -h, --help            show this help message and exit --alleles ALLELES     alleles for general mode --motif_threshold MOTIF_THRESHOLD
-                        prediction threshold for epitope-binding motifs, default=0.9 --get_metrics         calculate the metrics between prediction and benchmark
+  -h, --help         show this help message and exit --alleles ALLELES  alleles for general mode --get_metrics      calculate the metrics between prediction and benchmark
 ```